wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

         .. include:: ../_templates/installations/elastic/yum/install_filebeat.rst

 #.
-Download the pre-configured Filebeat config file used to forward Wazuh alerts to Elasticsearch:
+Download the pre-configured Filebeat config file used to forward the Wazuh alerts to Elasticsearch:

     .. code-block:: console